-Green Peter Reservoir has the best kokanee fishing in western Oregon and also offers good angling for rainbow trout and smallmouth bass.
+Green Peter Reservoir has more kokanee than any lake in western Oregon and also offers good angling for rainbow trout and smallmouth bass.

 In many Oregon reservoirs, stocked rainbow trout are the main show.
 While kokanee often take center stage here, don’t let that fool you.